psipred/psipred_react/README.md

 11. I guess in theory `results_sequence.js` and `results_structure.js` could be combined in to a single file/class.
 I think that would make things a bit too hairy and cumbersome but go for it if you fancy
 12. Arguably everything in the `requests_helper` should got to `shared/`
 13. DRY out all the uses of 3Dmol, lift the `display_structure()` function from `psipred_javascript/ractive_helpers/ractive_helpers.js`
-14. Fix hard coded paths in msa and model
+14. Fix any hard coded paths in msa and model
+15. Set polling time correctly in `results_sequence.js` and `results_structure.js`